BYLAWS OF THE JUDICIAL SECTION

 Section 1.
 Removal for Conduct.
 If any director or officer is suspended, removed or terminated by the State Commission on Judicial Conduct, or by any other authority of the State of Texas, or is convicted of any felony or misdemeanor involving moral turpitude, the office held by such person shall be deemed vacant.

 Section 2.
-Inability to Serve.
-Upon any member of the Board of Directors’ incapacitation, resignation, suspension, termination, retirement, death, or change in judicial status which is the basis for the member’s election to the Board of Directors, that place shall be deemed vacant.
+Inability to Serve and Effect on Board Positions.
+Except as provided in Sections 5 and 7, upon any member of the Board of Directors’ incapacitation, resignation, suspension, termination, retirement, death, or change in judicial status, that place shall be deemed vacant for the remainder of the year and filled at the next annual section meeting.

 Section 3.
 Removal for Absences.
 If any member of the Board of Directors accumulates two consecutive absences from properly noticed meetings, that are not excused by the Chair, the Chair shall notify the Board member that his/her position is deemed vacated.
 The Board member may request reinstatement by the Executive Committee within 30 days of notification.
 The Executive Committee shall review the request for reinstatement.
 The decision made by the Executive Committee regarding the vacancy shall be final.